Yuezhao Li

 Currently, my research focuses on two topics.
 One is on finite-dimensionl computations of index pairings, using techniques from bivariant K-theories.
 This provides a theoretical framework to talk about index theory of spectral truncations in the sense of Alain Connes and Walter van Suijlekom.
 In another project I attempt to understand the robustness of topological invariants that occur in topological insulators, using techniques from K-theory, groupoid C*-algebras and coarse geometry.

-Here are some other things about myself, including running, languages, coding, etc.
+Here are my ResearchGate and LinkedIn, as well as some other things about myself, including running, languages, coding, etc.

 My calendar in 2025